klaytn/kips/KIPs/kip-draft_kgp6.md

 Status transition

 - Initialized → Registered → Approved → Finalized ✅
+- Initialized, Registered, Approved → Initialized, when `reset()` is called.
 - Registered, Approved → Initialized, when `reset()` is called.

 All other status transitions are not possible.